 If for any genuine reason you cannot attend a lesson, the member of staff involved must be informed beforehand.
-If that member of staff is unavailable then you must inform the Head of Department or Head of Sixth Form.
+Or you must inform the Head of Department or Head of Sixth Form.
 Deliberate absence will be regarded as breaking your formal contract.
 The sanctions in place are the same as those for leaving the premises without signing out or for leaving during the compulsory part of the Sixth Form day.